CanadianGreg/DieselSwaps-BeamNG/README.md

 - 6762 lb/ft

 # What Works?
+- ETK 800-Series

+# What's in Progress?
 - Bruckell Moonhawk

-# What's in Progress?
-- Gavril Barstow
-- ETK 800-Series
 - ETK I-Series

 # What Still Needs Work?
 - Bruckell Moonhawk (Position and scale has to be revised, add presets, and spinning radiator fan has to be added)
 - Gavril Barstow (Haven't even started yet :D)
-- ETK 800-Series (Engine is too big, needs to be resized)
 - ETK I-Series (Engine is too big, needs to be resized)

 # Planned: